Exploring the Fiberon Good Life and Sanctuary Collections for Your Decking Needs

 The Trex Sustainable Supply Chain

-Trex takes an active role to ensure its supply vendors operate with ethical and responsible business practices.
-95% of Trex suppliers are U.S. based.
+Trex takes an active role in ensuring its supply vendors operate with ethical and responsible business practices.
+95% of Trex suppliers are U.S.-based.
 Trex conducts supply chain assessments, including in-person reviews, operating facility tours, and works with suppliers to reduce the environmental impact across the supply chain.

 The Trex Production Process